zirui-song-18/documentation-website/_vector-search/performance-tuning-sparse.md

 ## Understanding SEISMIC parameters

-A good thing of SEISMIC is that it supports real-time trade-off controlling when users conduct a query.
+A good thing of SEISMIC is that it supports real-time trade-off controlling when users conduct a query by those search-time parameters.
 This means that users do not have to re-index if they want to change the balance between search accuracy and query performance.
-SEISMIC achieves this by six key parameters that affect different aspects of the algorithm:
+In total, SEISMIC employs six key parameters that affect different aspects of the algorithm:

 ### Index parameters